electric-cloud/HTMLParameterPanel/README.md

 To use it, simply:

-1. set the custom procedure property customerType to HTMLParameterPanel-1.0.0/HTML
+1. set the custom procedure property **customerType** to HTMLParameterPanel-1.0.0/HTML (or whatever version of the plugin you want to use)
-2. create a custom procedure property named ec_parameterHTML that will contain some HTML and "id" pointers to your parameters like
+2. create a custom procedure property named **ec_parameterHTML** that will contain some HTML and "id" pointers to your parameters like:
 ```
 	<span id="Param1"></span>
 ```